-Lakes, Rivers
+Pools, Lakes, Rivers

-SECONDARY - CURRICULAR 2024
+ELEMENTARY - INTRAMURAL 2024

 - Consult Disability-Centred Safety if your groups of students include students with disabilities. - Consult Risk Management. - The safety standards for this activity must be presented to the activity provider prior to the activity taking place.
 The activity provider must meet the minimum requirements listed in the safety standards.
-For more information on planning trips using outside providers, consult Outside Activity Providers. - These Outdoor Education (Paddle Rafting) safety standards as well as the safety standards of the Outside Activity Provider must be followed. - The Outdoor Education (Paddle Rafting) safety standards outlines the safety requirements for paddle rafting activities that involve moving water.
-Participation is restricted to Class I and Class II rivers only, as defined by the International Scale of River Difficulty: - st Class I: Fast moving water with riffles and small waves.
-Few obstructions, all lpha - Class II: Straightforward rapids with wide, clear channels which are evident wit - Canoeing Moving Water and White Water Rafting above Class II, White Water Kayaking, as well as White Water or Surf SUP, are not appropriate activities at the secondary level.
-For Class I and Class II Rivers Consult: - [Outdoor Education (Canoeing Moving Water)](https://safety.ophea.net/secondary/
+For more information on planning trips using outside providers, consult Outside Activity Providers. - These Outdoor Education (Paddle Rafting) safety standards as well as the safety standards of the Outside Activity Provider must be followed. - For grades 6 to 8 only - The Outdoor Education (Paddle Rafting) safety standards outlines the safety requirements for paddle rafting activities that involve moving water.
+Participation is restricted to Class I rivers only, as defined by the International Scale of River Difficulty: - Class I: Fast moving water with riffles and small waves.
+Few obstructions, all o - White Water Canoeing, White Water Kayaking, White Water Rafting and Canoeing-Moving Water are not appropriate activities at the Elementary level. - Consult Outdoor Education (General Procedures).

-- Also consult Outdoor Education (General Procedures). - Consult Outdoor Education (Swimming Leisure) if leisure swimming is included as an associated activity that takes place at a Designated or Non-Designated Swim area (for example, at camps or municipal swim areas) when not on a watercraft or land-based trip - Consult Outdoor Education (Swimming Instructional) if the any associated activity (for example, a swim test) is to take place at a Designated Swim Area at a waterfront. - Consult Outdoor Education (Swimming on Watercraft and Land-based Trips) if swimming is to take place in a non-designated swim area while tripping. - Consult Swimming if any associated activity (for example, a swim test) is to take place in a pool.
+- Consult Outdoor Education (Swimming Leisure) if leisure swimming is included as an associated activity that takes place at a Designated or Non-Designated Swim area (for example, at camps or municipal swim areas) when not on a watercraft or land-based trip - Consult Outdoor Education (Swimming Instructional) if the any associated activity (for example, a swim test) is to take place at a Designated Swim Area at a waterfront. - Consult Outdoor Education (Swimming on Watercraft and Land-based Trips) if swimming is to take place in a non-designated swim area while tripping. - Consult Swimming if any associated activity (for example, a swim test) is to take place in a pool.